How to use Waterfall project management to improve your efficiency

 Let’s say that you’re responsible for ensuring the annual budget update process goes smoothly and that each department updates its numbers and submits the right forms in time.

 First, you’ll want to have a project kick-off.
-Here you need to identify some key information like all the stakeholders involved, any specific deadlines that must be met, and the necessary steps that must be completed.
-Your kick-off should be thorough; after all, you want to craft a plan that you can adhere to from conception to completion.
+Here, you need to identify key information, such as all the stakeholders involved, any specific deadlines that must be met, and the necessary steps that must be completed.

 Outline each phase

 Now, you should outline each phase.
 In this example, most initial tasks must be completed before the next one can happen.
-So let’s think about what that might look like.
+So, let’s think about what that might look like.

 1. Update last year’s forms.